Jakob-Bach/Analyzing-Auction-Verification/README.md

 ### Dependency Management

 After activating the environment, you can use `python` and `pip` as usual.
-To install all necessary dependencies for this repo, switch to the directory `code` and simply run
+To install all necessary dependencies for this repo, simply run

 ```bash
 python -m pip install -r requirements.txt